-Progress in Achieving English Language Proficiency-Assessments Evaluated
+Progress in Achieving English Language Proficiency-Assessments Evaluated The Progress in Achieving English Language Proficiency component evaluates the TELPAS and TELPAS

-The Progress in Achieving English Language Proficiency component evaluates the TELPAS and TELPAS Alternate results for grades K-12.
+Alternate results for grades K-12.
 Current year TELPAS and TELPAS Alternate results are compared to the prior year results to determine if the student made progress.
-As the TELPAS writing domain is being updated for 2023, TELPAS results are evaluated at the domain level for 2023.
+As the TELPAS writing domain was updated for 2023, TELPAS results are evaluated at the domain level for 2023 and 2024 accountability.
+Evaluation at the composite level is anticipated to return for 2025 accountability and beyond.